(Coursenotes for CSC 203 Project-based Object-oriented Programming and Design)

 But it’s worth questioning: what do we actually mean by that?
 When I say we should prioritise maintainability, I’m thinking of the following:

 All that to say: it pays to follow a principled software design process.
-That is, we want to write loosely coupled, tightly cohesive modules (where “modules” can mean functions, classes, packages, etc.; I use “module” as a general term to emphasise that these principles are not unique to OOP).
+That is, we want to write loosely coupled, tightly cohesive components (where “components” can mean functions, classes, packages, etc.; I use “component” as a general term to emphasise that these principles are not unique to OOP).

 Designing the classes needed for the game